Franciskadtt/Franciskadtt/README.md

 # Hello there!
 My name is Franciska! 👋
 ### I am a Product Designer who enjoys coding

-👩🏼‍💻 Currently studying UX/UI Design at [Memorisely](https://www.memorisely.com/)
+👩🏼‍💻 Currently working as Tutor at Code Institute

-📚 Studied UX Design & Software Development
+📚 Studied UX, UI Design & Software Development

 ⛵️ Learning how to Sail